 Behaviour is an important form of communication but because it is not as clear or direct as words it isn't always seen and understood and can therefore be easy to misinterpret.

-When we realise that behaviour comes from an emotional response it can make it easier to understand someone else's behaviour - and even our own.
+When we realise that behaviour is driven by an emotional response it can make it easier to understand someone else's behaviour - and even our own.